rohitmahali01/LIT-RAG/README.md

 *   **High-Performance Hybrid Parsing:**
     *   **For PDFs:** Utilizes `PyMuPDF` with Python's `multiprocessing` to process pages in parallel across all available CPU cores, drastically reducing ingestion time.
     *   **For Other Formats:** Leverages the `unstructured.io` library for semantic chunking of diverse file types (DOCX, HTML, TXT, etc.).
-*   **Advanced Hybrid Search:** Combines dense vectors (from Google's `text-embedding-004`) and sparse vectors (SPLADE) to achieve superior retrieval accuracy, blending semantic meaning with keyword precision.
+*   **Advanced Hybrid Search:** Combines dense vectors (from llama text embed model`) and sparse vectors (pinecone sparse model) to achieve superior retrieval accuracy, blending semantic meaning with keyword precision.
 *   **Cohere Reranking:** Employs a reranking step to refine search results, ensuring only the most relevant context is passed to the language model.
 *   **Security-Hardened Prompting:** The generation prompt is engineered to prevent prompt injection attacks by instructing the model to treat all retrieved context strictly as data, not instructions.
 *   **Production-Ready:** Includes robust error handling, request retries with exponential backoff, and secure bearer token authentication.